maatthc/jgandert_qmk_modules/predictive_tap_hold/README.md

 The `pth_side_t` values only use the lower 4 bits of the `uint8_t`.
 You can use the upper 4 "user" bits in `pth_get_side` and `pth_side_layout` for your own flags.
 For example, you could `#define MY_FLAG PTH_TO_USER_BITS(4)` and then use `PTH_L | MY_FLAG` in your layout.
 You can then retrieve this value in your custom functions using `pth_get_pth_side_user_bits()` for the PTH, or `PTH_GET_USER_BITS(pth_get_side(record))` for any record.

-Despite the "user" in name, PTH provides the following constants by default:
+Despite the "user" in the name, PTH provides the following constants by default:

 | User Bits | Value                 | Multiplier | Effect                   |
 |-----------|-----------------------|-----------:|--------------------------|